Ryan-Diazz/navidrome-export/README.md

 # navidrome-export CLI

-A lightweight C++ CLI tool to export your entire Navidrome music library as CSV or TXT files.
+A lightweight C++ CLI tool to export all the songs in your Navidrome music library as CSV or TXT file.

 ## Features